hashicorp/terraform-provider-azurerm/website/docs/r/app_service_certificate_order.html.markdown

 * `resource_group_name` - (Required) The name of the resource group in which to create the certificate.
 Changing this forces a new resource to be created.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.
+Currently azure only supports the location of `global`.

 * `auto_renew` - (Optional) true if the certificate should be automatically renewed when it expires; otherwise, false.
 Defaults to true.